1821 Info 1g: Caleb Crompton

 Note: George Flewin, the brick maker, married Jane Betsy Blackman, born Wilmington, Kent in 1826 and died Ballarat 25 March 1901.
 Possibly the sister of John Blackman, born 1821 and progenitor of the Blackmans of Miners Rest clan.

-Hendersons Grand Junction Hotel 34Kb-jpg The photograph taken in 1896, shows the Grand Junction Hotel, situated at the junction of the Clunes Road and Learmouth Road, Miners Rest.
+34Kb-jpg The photograph taken in 1896, shows the Grand Junction Hotel, situated at the junction of the Clunes Road and Learmouth Road, Miners Rest.
 It was one of the more substantial buildings of Ballarat, being two stories, brick built and with a large ballroom on the upper floor.
 Because of the nature of the building and its proximity to Dowling Forest race track the Grand Junction was a possible site for Caleb's inquest.

 Dowling Forest Racecourse

 The sheer drudgery of gold prospecting required an outlet, sparking many sporting and music alternatives.
 The Ballarat Turf Club, as the successor of the Ballarat and Creswick Race Club began racing in 1853, (commenced in Dowling Forest on 8 November 1854) It has a reserve of 486 acres in Dowling Forest properly laid out as a course, with grandstand and other buildings.
 1 The racecourse revived the early fortunes of the settlement.
-On 16 December 1856 the first recorded “trotting match” took place as part of the Ballarat and Creswick Race meeting.
+On 16 December 1856 the first recorded 'trotting match' took place as part of the Ballarat and Creswick Race meeting.
 The Victorian Amateur Turf Club, staged its first race meetings at Dowling Forest in 1875 before transferring to Caulfield, Melbourne.
 Ballarat Turf Club has a long history of steeplechase events.
 The Ballarat Racecourse has occupied its current site at Dowling Forest since 1972 and is now one of Victoria's major thoroughbred training centres.

-1 Source: History of Ballarat (1887 Project Guttenberg Australia Accessed: 21 January 2019)
+Source: History of Ballarat (1887 Project Guttenberg Australia Accessed: 21 January 2019)1

 Above: An undated Dowling Forest meeting